Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 \subsection{Heterogeneity in molecular pathways dictates membrane flux}

 Intuitively, the overall flux is most determined by the paths with the highest permeability, and Fig.~\ref{fig:max_barriers_and_ROC}C confirms this trend in the transition-state theory model for molecular pathways through a membrane.
 Importantly, this is true not only for macroscopic defects, but also for mechanistic molecular barriers.
 If all individual membrane barriers are equal, the flux is evenly distributed across all parallel paths as shown in the straight, dark blue line.
 As more heterogeneity is introduced from the distributions of membrane barriers, the flux is skewed towards highly permeable paths.
 Distributions of free energy barriers within the membrane create more favorable paths through the membrane.
-Physically, paths through easily traversed pores will contribute most to the total permeability, and paths that require energetically unfavorable rearrangement and hopping will contribute least to the permeability.
+Physically, paths through easily traversed voids will contribute most to the total permeability, and paths that require energetically unfavorable rearrangement and hopping will contribute least to the permeability.

 For a real membrane, all the molecular pathways will have variance in their energy barriers, jumps, and total path length, and therefore outlier pathways with high permeability will contribute the most to observable energy barriers.
 Fig.~\ref{fig:vary_everything} gives one realization of the model where the underlying barriers, jump lengths, and the number of jumps are each normally distributed, and we highlight two important free energy profiles through the membrane---the most permeable path (blue) and the path with the smallest maximum barrier (red).
 The highest permeability paths have low maximum barriers and fewer jumps.
 In the model, fewer jumps corresponds to fewer opportunities for high outliers in the membrane barrier distribution.
-These paths might correspond to large pores or defects in the membrane, where molecules can easily take large jumps.
-A low maximum barrier may represent a pore with a single small constriction, but otherwise relatively open.
+These paths might correspond to large voids or defects in the membrane, where molecules can easily take large jumps.
+A low maximum barrier may represent a pore that has a single small constriction but is otherwise relatively open.
+Another high permeability path may be through a region of loose, flexible polymer, where most polymer rearrangements are low-energy or allow for large jumps.